Wednesday October 31, 2018

 How Can Noni Benefit You?

-There are over 165 beneficial compounds that have been identified in the raw fruit that when not destroyed in processing or with fermentation bring great medicinal and healing properties to the body.
-Improved health and energy, Steve is very informative as he goes through published research of scientific and laboratory studies that have found noni to be effective against high blood sugar levels, high blood pressure, arthritis, inflammation, pain and immune deficiency.
-Compounds found in the pulp of Noni fruit have been shown to be highly natural antibacterial and antifungal.
-Recent Laboratory tests have shown Noni Fruit Leather to have the highest level of natural antioxidants of any food or essential oil per serving size- 6024 units of antioxidants per 2x2 inch piece.
+There are over 165 beneficial compounds that have been identified in the raw fruit that when not destroyed in processing or with fermentation bring great health promoting properties to the body.
+Steve is very informative as he goes through published research of scientific and laboratory studies.
+Noni fruit may boost the immune system and energy levels, support a healthy response to inflammation, support a healthy digestive tract, provide natural antioxidant protection against free radical damage and promote clear healthy skin.
+Recent Laboratory tests have shown Noni Fruit Leather to have one of the highest levels of natural antioxidants of any food or essential oil per serving size- 6024 units of antioxidants per 2x2 inch piece.

 The tour moves outside into the lush valley of Kaakaaniu.
 Guests will see noni trees growing in the wild, get to smell the ripe raw fruit as well as to finally sample this Cheesy Fruit!
 In addition to noni trees you will see banana, papaya, mango, lychee, star fruit, avocado, coconut, banyan trees and many tropical flowers.